-The KYC status check may slow down the registration process.
+The profile verification status check may slow down the registration process.
 Once you’ve signed up on a digital exchange, you need to provide the required documents and wait for them to get verified first.
 Until then, you can’t buy, sell, or trade.

 Depending on how carefully you read the requirements, the verification process is quick or slow.
-It is important to check whether you have all the valid KYC documents.
-Also, there’s no point submitting an outdated document because it will be rejected by the KYC team of the chosen exchange, and you will be asked to resubmit.
+It is important to check whether you have all the valid documents required.
+Also, there’s no point submitting an outdated document because it will be rejected by the Compliance team of the chosen exchange, and you will be asked to resubmit.
 To save yourself time and effort, we recommend you to always submit the right thing as described in the policy.

-KYC is an amazing thing!
-Verification serves a very, very important purpose and, although it’s potentially time-consuming, it is 100% worth it!
+Verification is an amazing thing!
+It serves a very important purpose and, although it’s potentially time-consuming, it is 100% worth it!

-If you’re interested in buying, selling, or trading Cryptos, choose a digital exchange that operates a KYC policy (like CoinMetro!), read their KYC policy and requirements carefully, prepare all of your documents to pass the verification in one step…. and trade safe!
+If you’re interested in buying, selling, or trading Cryptos, choose a digital exchange that operates a Verification policy (like CoinMetro!), read their policy and requirements carefully, prepare all of your documents to pass the verification in one step…. and trade safe!

 Our support team is available around the clock — if you have any questions or feedback, simply click the blue chat bubble in the corner of any CoinMetro page to contact us!
 (If you cannot see the chat bubble, please disable browser plugins).